The Hidden Library

 - Will and Power (2 to 4 years) → fight response → anger → addictions of defiance

-But here's what I haven't yet addressed directly: every one of these pathways requires descent.
-Whether you're working with hallucinogen users who dissociate from presence, opioid users who seek chemical solace, stimulant users who run from stillness, or alcohol users caught in cycles of defiant rage—the healing journey requires going down into the underground chambers where the original wounding occurred, where the protective pattern first formed, where the unfinished stories wait in darkness.
+All of these pathways require descent.
+Whether you’re working with hallucinogen users who dissociate from presence, opioid users who seek chemical solace, stimulant users who run from stillness, alcohol users caught in cycles of defiant rage, or cannabis users sliding away from growth—the healing journey requires going down into the underground chambers where the original wounding occurred, where the protective pattern first formed, where the unfinished stories wait in darkness.

 This descent is not optional.
 It’s not something we do after we’ve achieved stability, after the substance use has stopped, after the crisis has passed.
 The descent is the work itself.
 Without it, we’re simply managing symptoms, rearranging furniture on the surface while the foundation continues to crumble.
 The tunnels remain, whether we acknowledge them or not.
 The sealed chambers still contain what was locked away.
 The underground rivers still flow, undermining the structures we build above.